 - Amazon Translate removes the complexity of building translation capabilities into your applications with a simple API call.
 This makes it easy to localize an application, or process multilingual data within your existing workflows.

-When Blocks integrate with 3rd party services, e.g. Amazon, Librato, MapBox or RingCentral, the 3rd party service often requires account setup in order to use.
-Please make sure to visit each BLOCK's documentation page, located at Blocks Catalog, in order to know what is required.
+When Blocks integrate with third-party services, such as Amazon, Librato, MapBox, or RingCentral, the services often require account setup to use them.
+Please make sure to visit each Block's documentation page, located in the Blocks Catalog, to learn what's required.

 IBM Watson Language Translator Tutorial

-Language Translator from IBM Watson provides an API for translating and publishing text for 11 different languages.
+The IBM Watson Language Translator provides an API for translating and publishing text in 11 different languages.